 The Market Cap to GDP Ratio (also known as the Buffett Indicator) is a measure of the total value of all publicly-traded stocks in a country, divided by that country’s Gross Domestic Product (GDP).
 It used as a broad way of assessing whether the country’s stock market is overvalued or undervalued, compared to a historical average.
 It is a form of Price/Sales valuation multiple for an entire country.

 The Buffett Indicator

-The stock market cap to GDP ratio has become known as the Buffett Indicator in recent years as Warren Buffett commented to Fortune Magazine that he believes is “probably the best single measure of where valuations stand at any given moment.”
+The stock market cap to GDP ratio has become known as the Buffett Indicator in recent years, as Warren Buffett commented to Fortune Magazine that he believes it is “probably the best single measure of where valuations stand at any given moment.”

 Example of the Buffett Indicator

 In the graph below (photo credit: Advisor Perspectives) you can see the ratio over time.

 The numerator is equal to The Wilshire 5000 Total Market Index, which is a market-cap index representing the value of all stocks traded in the United States.

 The denominator is the quarterly United States GDP.

 As you can see, the average is about 75% with a few spikes over 100% and some periods below 50%.

 Photo credit: AdvisorPerspectives (advisorperspectives.com)